37+ Best Outline Examples in MS Word | Google Docs | Apple Pages | PDF

 - Teachers, who might use such outlines for research and similar projects.
 Of course, there is also a need for outlines in a regular classroom setting, as is the case with syllabi, which can go some way to keeping a teacher’s regular work organized.

-These insights ought to go a long way to helping you better understand how make the most of outlines in order to use them yourself in order help organize your work.
+These insights ought to go a long way to helping you better understand how make the most of the outline plan in order to use them yourself in order help organize your work.